-We sell our instruments to leading academic research institutions, clinical research laboratories, and biopharmaceutical, biotechnology and Ag-Bio companies.
-No single customer represented more than 10% of our total revenue for 2016, 2015, or 2014.
+We sell our instruments to leading academic research institutions, translational research and medicine centers, cancer centers, clinical research laboratories, and biopharmaceutical, biotechnology and Ag-Bio companies.
+No single customer represented more than 10% of our total revenue for 2017, 2016, or 2015.